WSM (AM): History

-In 1932, WSM boosted its power to 50,000 watts, becoming Tennessee's first clear-channel station.
-In addition to its vast nighttime coverage area, the station boasts one of the largest daytime coverage areas in the country.
-It provides at least grade B coverage as far southeast as Chattanooga, as far northwest as Evansville, Indiana, as far west as Jackson, Tennessee and as far south as Huntsville, Alabama.
-At night, it can be heard in much of the eastern and central United States.

 The station traditionally played country music in the nighttime hours, when listeners from around the United States would tune in.
 During daytime hours, the station broadcast long-form radio, including both local and NBC network programs, in addition to music.
-After television became popular (thus largely eliminating the audience for full-length radio programs), WSM adopted a middle of the road (MOR) music format during the daytime hours, and continued to play country music at night.
-It was not until 1980 that WSM adopted the 24-hour country music format of today.

 WSM is credited with helping shape Nashville into a recording industry capital.
 Because of WSM's wide reach, musical acts from all across the eastern United States came to Nashville in the early decades of the station's existence, in hopes of getting to perform on WSM.
 Over time, as more acts and recording companies came to Nashville, the city became known as the center of the country music industry.
 Disc jockey David Cobb is credited with first referring to Nashville as "Music City USA", a designation that has since been adopted as the city's official nickname by the local tourism board.

+On November 11, 1928, the Federal Radio Commission implemented General Order 40, which assigned WSM to a frequency of 650 kHz, as Tennessee's sole "clear channel" allocation.
+In 1932, the station boosted its power to 50,000 watts.
+On September 30, 1950, WSM added a television sister station on channel 4, operating as a primary NBC affiliate; WSM-TV was Nashville's first TV station.

+The studios remained in its original location until the mid-1960s, when the company built a new headquarters building downtown and new studios for WSM-TV on Knob Road in west Nashville (the TV station had been located near Belmont College).
+Upon completion of the new headquarters, National Life and Accident Insurance Company chose to relocate WSM radio to their new TV studios, and WSM radio, joined in 1968 by its new FM sister, broadcast from that location from 1966 to 1983.
+For most of its history, WSM, along with WSM-TV and the Grand Ole Opry, was owned by the Nashville-based National Life and Accident Insurance Company.
+In 1974, National Life and Accident Insurance Company reorganized itself as a holding company, NLT Corporation, with the WSM stations as one of the major subsidiaries.

+After television became popular (thus largely eliminating the audience for full-length radio programs), WSM adopted a middle of the road (MOR) music format during the daytime hours, and continued to play country music at night.
+It was not until 1980 that WSM adopted the 24-hour country music format of today.